-Our primary infectious disease program is a replication-competent recombinant vesicular stomatitis virus, or rVSV, an advanced vaccine technology developed for the Ebola and Marburg viruses.
-The rVSVAG-ZEBOV GP vaccine product candidate was originally developed by the Public Health Agency of Canada, or PHAC, and is designed to utilize the rVSV vector to induce immunity against Ebola and Marburg viruses when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
-In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharp and Dohme Corp., or Merck, to develop and potentially commercialize our rVSVAG-ZEBOV GP vaccine product candidate and certain other aspects of our vaccine technology.
+In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharp and Dohme Corp., or Merck, to develop and potentially commercialize our rVSV $\Delta$ G-ZEBOV GP vaccine product candidate and other aspects of our vaccine technology.
+The rVSV $\Delta$ G-ZEBOV GP vaccine product candidate was originally developed by the Public Health Agency of Canada, or PHAC, and is designed to utilize the rVSV vector to induce immunity against Ebola virus when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
 Under the Merck Agreement, we received an upfront payment of \$30.0 million in October 2014, and in February 2015 we received a milestone payment of \$20.0 million.
-We have the potential to earn royalties on sales of the vaccine in certain countries, if the vaccine is approved and if Merck successfully commercializes it.
-In addition to milestone payments from Merck, the Company was awarded contracts for development of the rVSVAG-ZEBOV GP from the BioMedical Advanced Research & Development Authority and the Defense Threat Reduction Agency totaling \$52.1 million during 2016 and \$67.0 million during 2014 and 2015, for total awards of \$119.1 million.
+We have the potential to earn royalties on sales of the vaccine in certain countries, if the vaccine is approved and if Merck successfully commercializes it. rVSV $\Delta$ G-ZEBOV GP is also eligible to receive a priority review voucher and we are entitled to a portion of the value of the voucher if it is granted.
+In addition to milestone payments from Merck, we were awarded contracts for development of the rVSV $\Delta$ G-ZEBOV GP from the U.S. BioMedical Advanced Research & Development Authority and the Defense Threat Reduction Agency totaling \$52.1 million during 2016 and \$67.0 million during 2014 and 2015, for total awards of \$119.1 million.